This Sunday – March 24 The Root Children and The Climate Crisis

 Join us for a multigenerational service where we will explore the many facets of climate justice through readings, music, and a fun, interactive pageant to welcome Spring!

 We will also kick off our UUA Common Read, Justice on Earth!

 Every month our congregation joins over 200 Unitarian Universalist Congregations in exploring a single spiritual theme.
-This Month We Ask "What does it mean to be a People of Possibility?"
+This Month We Ask "What does it mean to be a People of Journey?"

 Buffalo Master Chorale 6:30pm